catseye/Wanda/README.md

 to the language, if we wanted more from it than just showing that it's Turing-complete.

-One thing that is atrractive is the possibility for creating new rules that are not written statically in the initial program.
+One thing that is attractive is the possibility for creating new rules that are not written statically in the initial program.
 And possibly retracting existing rules too, but this seems less exciting.
 But I haven't worked out a way to do this yet that I like.